Losing Chase

 Losing Chase is a 1996 American drama film made for television, directed by Kevin Bacon in his directorial debut.
 The screenplay was written by Anne Meredith.
 Set in Martha's Vineyard, it stars Helen Mirren, Kyra Sedgwick and Beau Bridges.
 Losing Chase had its world premiere at the Sundance Film Festival in January 1996.

 Produced for the Showtime network, it was broadcast on August 18, 1996.
-After receiving a generally positive reception it was given a limited theatrical release in December.
+After receiving a generally positive reception it was given a limited theatrical release on December 6.
 Losing Chase was nominated for three Golden Globe Awards.

 Plot

 Following a nervous breakdown and upon returning home following treatment, Chase Phillips (Helen Mirren) is hired a helper, Elizabeth (Kyra Sedgwick) by her husband, Richard (Beau Bridges).
 Chase is opposed to being given a helper and treats both her husband and Elizabeth with contempt.
 Chase snidely asks Elizabeth what she plans to do with the money she earns from being a helper; Elizabeth replies that she is not doing it for the money.
 Chase's two young sons, Little Richard (Michael Yarmush) and Jason (Lucas Denton), are returned to the family home the same day Elizabeth arrives.
 The youngest son, Jason, is eager to see his mother but Little Richard treats her with hostility.

 The following day after questioning her, Elizabeth tells the children that she has one sibling, a sister who is "unwell" and that her mother is dead.
 When asked what happened to her mother, Elizabeth states, "She had a hard time living."
 Jason later relays this information to Chase.
 The next day Richard befriends Elizabeth whilst she is planting tomatoes, which causes tension between him and Chase.

 Later Elizabeth takes a day off and flies to visit her sister Catherine who is in an institution.
 After a brief conversation Catherine suddenly becomes enraged at Elizabeth, accusing her of various things.
 After Catherine is escorted away by a nurse, Elizabeth returns to the Phillips residence, where she discovers Chase ripping up all the tomatoes she planted out of spite.
 Elizabeth lashes out at Chase, initially over Chase's behaviour however as her tearful rage continues she screams at Chase for committing suicide while Elizabeth and her sister were so young and for ruining their lives.
 Taken back, Chase manages to calm Elizabeth, telling her she is not her mother.
 Elizabeth realises what she has been saying, and sobbingly embraces Chase, who returns the hug.